meeshkan/unmock.github.io/docs/state-management.md

 ---
 id: setting-state-dsl
-title: Advanced state management with DSL
+title: State management
-sidebar_label: Advanced DSL
+sidebar_label: State management
 ---

-Modifying the response body or status code as described in the [previous section](state-basic.md) is often sufficient, but sometimes you need more control to test, for example, the behaviour for a service with 10 users.
+Modifying the response body or status code as described in the [previous section](states.md) is often sufficient, but sometimes you need more control to test, for example, the behaviour for a service with 10 users.
 This can be achieved with the Unmock DSL.
 All DSL elements are prefixed with the dollar sign (`$`).

 ## Top-level DSL